Belo Horizonte: Football

 The project included the complete reconstruction of the bottom tier, an extension of the roof, and further refurbishments to upgrade the stadium to FIFA standards.
 Building works took a total of three years and were completed in December 2012.
 The first match at the reopened Mineirão was played on February 3, 2013, with a state championship match between Cruzeiro and Atlético.
-Mineirão hosted a total of six matches during the 2014 FIFA World Cup.
+Mineirão hosted a total of six matches during the 2014 FIFA World Cup, including the infamous Mineiraço, where Brazil lost 7-1 to Germany.
 The stadium also was one of the playing venues of the 2013 FIFA Confederations Cup and the Olympic football tournament in 2016.

 While Cruzeiro agreed on a lease to play the next 25 years at Mineirão, Atlético decided to build its own arena in the Califórnia neighbourhood, in the northeast region of the city.
 The original project intended to build one of the most modern football grounds in Latin America, and the second largest sports arena in the state of Minas Gerais, with a capacity of over 46,000 people.
 Construction kicked off in 2017, broke ground on April 20, 2020, after delays due to the COVID-19 pandemic, and works were completed in 2023.
 The stadium was inaugurated on April 15, 2023, and saw its first official match on August 27, 2023, with Atlético Mineiro hosting Santos for the 2023 Campeonato Brasileiro Série A. The naming rights for the stadium were sold to Belo Horizonte-based home building and real estate company MRV, and the location became known as Arena MRV.